 When introduced to a new task or activity, all children and adults go through four stages of learning.
 This is described by Dr. Nielsen as the Dynamic Learning Circle.

 It is important to be able to recognize each stage of the dynamic learning circle, as well as understand how to promote changes in the environment to facilitate continued learning.
 When a child or adult becomes "stuck" in a specific stage "disharmonic" learning occurs.
 Self-injurious, self-stimulatory, and aggressive behaviors can be a sign of disharmonic learning, and identifying and correcting the cause is imperative in fostering skill attainment.
+Remember, a break can occur at any stage of the Dynamic Learning Circle causing the individual to get stuck.

 You may want to view these videos as Patty Obrzut discusses the Dynamic Learning Circle in detail.